For Home and Country

 Recording Local History

 Since about 1920, branches of the Federated Women’s Institutes of Ontario have been gathering local history in book form.
 These books, called Tweedsmuir History Books, contain a wealth of historical information and preserve the history of local communities through newspaper clippings, photos, stories, and more.
 Many of the Tweedsmuir books belonging to past and present branches from this area may be accessed at the Arnprior McNab/Braeside Archives.
 The FWIO also has an extensive digital archives that is accessible and searchable online.
+It also published the book "Ordinary to Extraordinary - 150 stories as unique as the women who lived them".

 Oral History Project